pantheon-systems/documentation/source/_docs/eu-region.md

 ## How to Create a Pantheon Site in the EU Region

-Note that the `--region` flag used in this section requires [Terminus 2.0](/docs/terminus/) and higher.
-If you're using an older version, see our guide on [how to update Terminus](/docs/terminus/updates/).
+Note that the `--region` flag used in this section requires [Terminus 2.0](/docs/terminus/) or higher.
+See [how to update Terminus](/docs/terminus/updates/) for more information.

 Use Terminus to create a site using `site:create` and the `--region` flag: